abdrahmansoltan/Learning-Notes/Vue/1-Vue.md

   - **declarative**
   - **easy to maintain**
   - **reactive** -> responding to changes in a state
-- You should always create an app and specify where the app applies its logic
+- You should always create an app and specify where the app applies its logic, using `createApp()`:

+  - Creates an application instance.

+    ```js
+    function createApp(rootComponent: Component, rootProps?: object): App
+    ```

+  - The first argument is the root component.
+The second optional argument is the props to be passed to the root component.

   ```html
   <script src="https://unpkg.com/vue@3"></script>